hanbyul-here/exit-10-of-Gangnam-station/README.md

 After [misogynistic murder near Gangnam Station](http://koreajoongangdaily.joins.com/news/article/article.aspx?aid=3018936&cloc=joongangdaily%7Chome%7Ctop), people left message of condolence with Post-it at exit 10 of Gangnam station.
-[KyoungHyang Daily transcribed these messages before they got moved to the other space and put them on their site](http://news.khan.co.kr/kh_news/khan_art_view.html?artid=201605231716001).
+[KyoungHyang Daily transcribed these messages before they got moved to the other space and put the result on their site](http://news.khan.co.kr/kh_news/khan_art_view.html?artid=201605231716001).
 The `json` file of this repo has the contents of Post-it extracted from KyoungHyang Daily's article.